Capi-nemoo/Capi-nemoo/README.md

 Computer Engineering Student
 ----------------------------

 Welcome to my GitHub Page.
 I am Renato, a Computer Engineering student from Texas Tech University.
-I began coding at 13 and have taken courses in HTML with the Raptor and PSInt tools available.
-From there, I continued plowing ahead with @Platzi https://github.com/Platzi .
-I have a few courses done in Python, and the one that got me excited was C++ with microcontrollers, with the favorite being the ESP32.
-I love learning new things about programming and sharing this knowledge with others.
+I began coding at 13 and have taken courses in HTML using the Raptor and PSInt tools.
+From there, I continued learning with @Platzi Platzi GitHub for about a year.
+I also took several courses on Udemy.
+I have completed a few significant projects in Python, but the ones that got me most excited are the C++ projects with microcontrollers (ESP32 <3).
+I love learning new things about programming and carrying out the most difficult but achievable ideas.
 * 🌍  I'm based in TX, US
 * 🧠  I'm learning React Native
 * 🤝  I'm open to collaborating on Inventory control management